-Once critical success factors are identified, there need to be measurements put in place to monitor and track progress.
+Once critical success factors are identified, measurements must be put in place to monitor and track progress.

 This can be done through a reporting process that is used to collect specified data and share information with senior leaders.

-For example, if a goal is to increase customer satisfaction survey scores, there should be a goal and a measure to demonstrate the achievement of the goal.
+For example, if a goal is to increase customer satisfaction survey scores, there should be a goal and a measure to demonstrate the achievement of that goal.

 Every organization has customers.
-Those that understand who the key customer groups are can create products and services based on customer requirements.
+Those who understand the key customer groups can create products and services based on customer requirements.

-The mistake a lot of organizations make is not acknowledging employees as a key customer group.
+The mistake many organizations make is not acknowledging employees as a key customer group.